tpalczew/HideFaces/README.md

 ```

 This project was developed and tested on AWS E2 instance using Deep Learning AMI (Ubuntu) Version 15.0 (ami-0b43cec40e1390f34)
 using python3.
-The pip freez for this specific setting is shown [here](https://github.com/tpalczew/HideFaces/blob/master/static/aws-e2-requirements.txt)
+The pip freez for this specific setting can be found [here](https://github.com/tpalczew/HideFaces/blob/master/static/aws-e2-requirements.txt).

 - All tests are placed in the HideFaces/tests/ directory.
-To run tests:
+The tests.py script runs all tests:
 ```
 cd tests
 python tests.py
 ```
-as an output one should see a similar output:
+as an output one should see a similar information:
 <p align="center">
   <img src="static/test_out.png" width="80%">
 </p>

-This scrip will perform nine different simple tests of different parts of the code such as tests of
+The tests.py scrip performs nine different tests that target different parts of the code.
+The tested parts are as follows:

 - function to calculate an intersection over union value for two bounding boxes

 - interval overlap function that is used during the calculation of an intersection over union value

 - sigmoid and softmax functions

-- correctnes of the data shapes after preprocessing process
+- correctnes of the data shapes (for both algorithms: Haar and YOLO) after preprocessing process

 ## Run Inference